michaelfester/docs/docs/reference/data-sources/airtable.md

 {% figure src="/docs/reference/data-sources/airtable/new-basic-columns-you-create-in-glide-will-become-user-specific-columns.png" caption="Adding new columns in Glide" /%}

 {% callout %}
-It’s recommended to add new basic columns directly to Airtable rather than Glide if you want to keep both data sources in sync.
-Once you add a new column to the Airtable base and save, you will be automatically prompted to refresh your project’s data to update it.
+It's recommended to add new basic columns directly to Airtable rather than Glide if you want to keep both data sources in sync.
+Once you add a new column to the Airtable base and save, you will be automatically prompted to refresh your project's data to update it.
 {% /callout %}

 ### Links vs. Relations